-On September 5, 2016, a Notice of Funding Availability/Request for Proposals (NOFA/RFP) for CDBG, HOME, ESG, and HOPWA funds was sent to the County's CDBG "Interested Parties" list, a list of over 600 individuals representing various non-profit organizations and public agencies throughout Contra Costa County.
-On September 5, 2015, the NOFA/RFP notice was posted/published in all editions of the Contra Costa Times and posted on the County's Department of Conservation and Development (DCD) website.
+On September 18, 2017, a Notice of Funding Availability/Request for Proposals (NOFA/RFP) for CDBG, HOME, ESG, and HOPWA funds was sent to the County's CDBG "Interested Parties" list, a list of over 600 individuals representing various non-profit organizations and public agencies throughout Contra Costa County.
+On September 18, 2017, the NOFA/RFP notice was posted/published in all editions of the Contra Costa Times and posted on the County's Department of Conservation and Development (DCD) website.

-On October 6, 2016 the CDBG "Kickoff" public meeting was held in the Concord Senior Center located at 2727 Parkside Circle in Concord, California.
-Over 50 people representing various non-profit and public agencies attended the Kickoff meeting.
+On October 20, 2017 the CDBG "Kickoff" public meeting was held in the County's Department of Conservation and Development Department located at 30 Muir Road Martinez, California.
+Approximately 40 people representing various non-profit and public agencies attended the Kickoff meeting.

-On January 13, 2017, a public notice was posted/published in all newspaper editions of the Contra Costa Times announcing the February 14, 2016, County's Board of Supervisor's public hearing to recommend CDBG, HOME, and HOPWA funds to affordable housing projects/programs/activities.
-The January 13, 2017 notice also announced that full FY 2017/18 Action Plan, including the recommendations to the other CDBG categories (public services, economic development, and infrastructure/public facilities) and the ESG Program, would be considered at the May 9, 2017 Board of Supervisor's public hearing.
+On January 12, 2018, a public notice was posted/published in all newspaper editions of the Contra Costa Times announcing the February 13, 2018, County's Board of Supervisor's public hearing to recommend CDBG, HOME, and HOPWA funds to affordable housing projects/programs/activities.

-On January 30, 2017, the County's Affordable Housing Finance Committee held a public meeting to hear staff's affordable housing recommendations for the CDBG, HOME, and HOPWA Programs.
-Twelve people representing various affordable housing development organizations attended the meeting.
+On January 29, 2018 and April 5, 2018, the County's Affordable Housing Finance Committee held public meetings to consider staff's affordable housing recommendations for the CDBG, HOME, and HOPWA Programs.
+Nearly 20 people representing various affordable housing development organizations attended the two meetings.